Vyral/donovans-tampa-bay-recruiting/_posts/2020-08-31-showing-and-selling-homes-in-the-new-normal.md

 *"He who fights and runs away will live to fight another day."
 Demosthenes*

-*"When I'm stuck with a day That's grey And lonely I just stick out my chin And grin And say - Oh\!&nbsp; The sun'll come out Tomorrow&nbsp; So ya gotta hang on 'Til tomorrow&nbsp; - Come what may...&nbsp; Tomorrow, tomorrow\!
+*"When I'm stuck with a day That's grey And lonely I just stick out my chin And grin And say - Oh\!&nbsp; The sun'll come out Tomorrow&nbsp; So ya gotta hang on 'Til tomorrow&nbsp; - Come what may…&nbsp; Tomorrow, tomorrow\!
 I love ya tomorrow\!
 You're always A day Away\!" -&nbsp; Charles Strouse/Martin Charnin - Song from Annie.*

 Having a plan ahead of time and putting the simple measures listed above into place will make for a safer and less stressful showing & selling of a home and perhaps, we all won't feel so "Stressed" in the New Normal\!&nbsp;